Bindless-Chicken/Husky-Experiments/README.md

 - [ ] Drive in the center of the corridor
 - [ ] Handle corners
 - [ ] Gracefully handle end of tracks by turning back

+## Camera Process

+Attach a camera to the husky and drive towards an object of color.

+### Goals

+- [ ] Retrieve a camera feed
+- [ ] Find an object of color
+- [ ] Drive toward the colored object